|

 - Other social and dinner customs and mannerisms are that of British kind and origin.

-- If you are a host, then Chocolate, Books and Flowers are appropriate gifts for you.
-Wine, which is produced in plenty in Australia also, has its own share of value.
+- Chocolate, books and blowers are appropriate gifts for hosts when attending a party.
+Wine, which is produced in plenty in Australia also, also makes a great gift.

 Cost of Living

 Australia has some of the least expensive cities in the world.
-Some of the notable cities, which boast quality living and expense are Adelaide, Brisbane and Melbourne.
+Some of the notable cities, which boast quality living and low expenses, are Adelaide, Brisbane and Melbourne.
 In Western Australia, the cost of living is even cheaper.
-In 2004, the World Competitiveness Yearbook marked Australia as the third best country worldwide when it comes to low cost living.
+In 2004, the World Competitiveness Yearbook marked Australia as the third best country worldwide when it comes to low cost of living.

 - An average family of four people needs to spend around 500 euros every month for food and drinks.

-- Meat in Australia is either lamb or beef which is processed and can be acquired locally.
+- Popular meats in Australia include lamb and beef which is processed and can be acquired locally.

-- Fruits & Vegetables are very easy to get.
+- Fruits and vegetables are very easy to get.

-- Australia is widely popular for exporting Milk, Beef and some exotic products like Kangaroo meat and King Island cheeses.
+- Australia is widely popular for exporting milk, beef and some products like kangaroo meat and King Island cheeses.

-- There are several cheap items available for local accessories, like, bead necklaces, bracelets, wooden earrings and anklets that are made of aboriginal roots.
+- There are several cheap items available for local accessories, like, bead necklaces, bracelets, wooden earrings and anklets that repsent the nation's aboriginal roots.

-- When it comes to modern fashion Australia does not lag behind.
-Victoria is considered as the most fashionable place in Australia.
-Although the locals prefer casual appearances but there are several designers available in major cities.
+- Victoria is considered the most fashionable place in Australia.
+Although the locals often prefer casual attire, there are several designers available in major cities.

 Housing

-- You have a whole lot of options available for you.
-From one room apartment to a small house with yard space or a huge area in downtown, Australia offers various housing options for its immigrants.
+- Australian housing options are quite diverse.
+From one room apartments to small houses with yard space, to large urban rentals, Australia offers various housing options for its immigrants.

-- Land is in excess when compared with actual number of residents.
+- Land is in excess when compared with the actual number of residents.

-- Housing in major cities costs more rather than living in small provinces or farmlands.
+- Housing in major cities is costlier than small provinces or farmlands.

-- On an average, for a family of four, the house rent or mortgage is about 400 euros.
+- On an average, for a family of four, rent or mortgage is about 400 euros montly.

 - The most common way for getting a house in Australia is giving an initial deposit and then applying for the house loan.